 If you are on a budget, Oat Milk is the most suitable of them all, including cow's milk.
 It is also the most sustainable plant-based milk alternative, including almond milk and coconut milk.
 You can either let it in or make it part of your smoothies in terms of the very little remaining pulp.

 Health: 9 oat health benefits

-- Skin: oat milk benefits for skin come from its anti-inflammatory properties, which help reduce acne flare-ups.
-Oat milk is a humectant, which helps skin retain water and is widely found in moisturizers.
+- Skin: oat milk's benefits for skin come from its anti-inflammatory properties, which help reduce acne flare-ups.
+Oat milk is a humectant that helps skin retain water and is widely found in moisturizers.
 Oat milk contains Vitamin D, which is great for your skin.

-- Bone Strengthening: Potassium, magnesium, and zinc are potent minerals and are essential for forming and strengthening bones.
+- Bone Strengthening: oat milk contains potassium, magnesium, and zinc, which are potent minerals and are essential for forming and strengthening bones.

 - Fats: oat milk has a zero count of saturated fats and three times less fat than whole milk.

-- Dairy-Free: oats are low in fat and dairy-free, so it is an excellent choice for the lactose intolerant.
+- Dairy-Free: oats are low in fat and dairy-free, so they are an excellent lactose intolerant choice.
 It also has a naturally sweet taste.

 - Cholesterol-Free: it contains zero cholesterol.
-Regular consumption may even lower LDL (bad cholesterol) in the blood.
+Regular consumption may even lower LDL cholesterol (the bad one) in the blood.
 This is not the case with dairy milk.
 Dairy products like butter, cheese, and cow's milk are high in cholesterol.

-- High in Fibre: oat milk has twice the soluble fiber as regular milk, making it an excellent choice for adding fiber to your diet for a healthy gut and digestive functions. making it an excellent choice for adding fiber to your diet for healthy gut and digestive functions.
+- High in Fibre: oat milk has twice the dietary fiber as cow's milk making it an excellent choice for adding fiber to your diet for healthy gut and digestive functions. making it an excellent choice for adding fiber to your diet for healthy gut and digestive functions.
 Soluble fiber plays a role in strengthening the immune system, so regular consumption can prevent infections and also helps the body to heal itself naturally.
 If you want to keep more from its dietary fiber, you either avoid straining your oat milk or use a mesh that is not fine.